KnowageLabs/Knowage-Documentation/README.md

 ## Box

 Sometimes into the text you need to draw attention with a box.
-We use four differents type of boxes
+We use four differents type of boxes.

  ```rst
       .. note::